 Before we dive in, let’s take a second and define what we mean by “the stock market”.
-The stock market is where investors can buy and sell stocks.
-The stock market is often described as a singular entity - “the” stock market.
+The stock market has a long history where investors can buy and sell stocks.
+The stock market is often described as a singular entity – “the” stock market.
 In reality, the stock market is not one place or one exchange.
 Instead, any investment made on a stock exchange is part of the stock market.
-The United States has a significant presence in the stock market partly because it’s home to the two largest stock exchanges in the world - The New York Stock Exchange and The Nasdaq.
+The United States has a significant presence in the stock market partly because it’s home to the two largest stock exchanges – The New York Stock Exchange and The Nasdaq.

-When a person refers to the stock market saying something like “the stock market closed down today” this term is a shorthand for how stocks have recently performed and is usually referring to one of the major indices, often the S&P 500 or the Dow Jones Industrial Average.
-These indices act as a representation of how all stocks are doing, though they do not come close to including all the stocks in the market.
+When a person refers to the stock market by saying something like “the stock market closed down today” this term is a shorthand for how stocks have recently performed and usually refers to one of the major indices, often the S&P 500 or the Dow Jones Industrial Average.
+These indices represent how all stocks are doing, though they do not come close to including all the stocks in the market.

 History of the Stock Market

-To understand why the stock market exists, it helps to know how it came into existence.
+Understanding why the stock market exists helps to know how it came into existence.
 There are arguably a few different years you could point to as the beginning of the stock market, but it was more of an evolution.

-Arguably, in 1531, Belgium had the first stock exchange, but investors couldn’t buy or sell stocks, since stocks didn’t technically exist, yet.
-There were many versions of partnerships between businesses and financiers that allowed investors to make money, but there were no shares of companies (stocks) for sale.
+In 1531, Belgium had the first stock exchange, but investors couldn’t buy or sell stocks since stocks didn’t technically exist yet.
+Many versions of partnerships between businesses and financiers allowed investors to make money, but there were no shares of companies (stocks) for sale.
 Therefore, the first stock exchange had only bonds and promissory notes.

-In 1602, the first “real” stock exchange came into existence; the Amsterdam Stock Exchange, which was founded by the Dutch East India Company.
+In 1602, the first “real” stock exchange came into existence; the Amsterdam Stock Exchange, which the Dutch East India Company founded.

 The Dutch East India Company was one of a series of East India companies that transformed how people made investments.
-Previously, investors would help fund the ship owner’s voyages in exchange for part of the profits.
-This could be risky for the investor, though, since if the voyage was not successful, the investor lost his money.
+Previously, investors would help fund the ship owner’s voyages for part of the profits.
+This could be risky for the investor, though, since the investor would lose his money if the journey was unsuccessful.
 The East India companies created a new model.
-They would allow investors to purchase stock that paid dividends based on all the voyages of the company, as opposed to one individual voyage.
+They would allow investors to purchase a stock that paid dividends based on all the company’s voyages instead of one individual journey.
 In 1602, the Dutch East India Company began issuing paper shares.
 Paper shares could be traded among shareholders, which meant stocks could be bought and sold with other investors (the definition of a stock market).
 The East India companies were huge and essentially had a government-backed monopoly.
 This led to massive profits for investors.

 If it weren’t for the stock market, every time a business wanted to raise money, it would have to get a loan from the bank.
 It would then have to repay that loan with interest.
 Because of the existence of the stock market, when a business wants to raise capital, it can instead create an initial public offering (IPO).
-An IPO allows a company to raise a large amount of capital, without having to pay back a loan or worry about interest.
-Many of the most well-known and successful businesses in the world were only able to advance beyond the startup phase by raising millions or even billions of dollars through an IPO or secondary offerings.
+An IPO allows a company to increase a large amount of money without paying back a loan or worrying about interest.
+Many of the most well-known and successful businesses globally were only able to advance beyond the startup phase by raising millions or even billions of dollars through an IPO or secondary offerings.

-During an IPO, investors pay a company in order to own a tiny piece of that company (also known as a share).
+During an IPO, investors pay a company to own a tiny piece of that company (also known as a share).
 This transaction has the potential to benefit both the company and the investor.
-The company raises capital and if the share value increases, the investor can make a profit by selling the shares.
+The company raises capital, and if the share value increases, the investor can make a profit by selling the shares.

 The added benefit to this way of raising capital is that when the company does well, it has the option of sharing its profits with investors through dividends.
-In years when it doesn’t do as well, it has the option to simply not pay dividends.
+In years when it doesn’t do as well, it has the choice not to pay dividends.
 This is a much better deal for the business than a loan from a bank, which it would have to make payments on regardless of how the company is faring.